 (Open to all students; lab fee charged.)
 An introductory course to acquaint students with the creative process for problem solving that cultivates creativity and original thinking.
-Ideation and experimentation are emphasized as students work to experimentation are emphasized as students we define their own design identity and process.
+Ideation and experimentation are emphasized as students work to define their own design identity and process.